mingrutar/Intel-GenomicsDB-Projects/README.md

 <a id="gdb_builder"></a>
 ### Docker for Building GenomicsDB Utilities
+This is a self-started project.
 Building GenomicsDB could be quite time consuming, see GenomicsDB wiki.
-The project offers scripts for building docker image and run the docker respectively.
+The project offers scripts for building docker image and run the docker.
 The created docker image is ready for building GenomicsDB utilities.
 Running the run script will launch a docker contain that pulls fresh source code from [GenomicsDB github repo](https://github.com/Intel-HLS/GenomicsDB) and builds the GenomicsDB utilities.
 By default, the container pulls from master branch.
 However it will pull code from the brach if a branch name is passed in.

+The docker image is published at https://hub.docker.com/r/intelhlsgenomicsdb/genomicsdb_builder/

 <a id="util_dockers"></a>
 ### Docker for Building GenomicsDB utilities and Dockers for GenomicsDB utilities